fplll/fplll/CONTRIBUTING.md

 - `grid` instead of `g`
 - `my_function_that_does_things` instead of `mftdt`

-### Tips for compilation
+### Faster compilation

-By default, libtool builds everything twice (make V=1 shows it), one for the static and oen for the dynamic library, cf. https://stackoverflow.com/questions/572760/libtool-slowness-double-building.
+By default, libtool builds everything twice, one for the static and one for the dynamic library, cf. https://stackoverflow.com/questions/572760/libtool-slowness-double-building.
 If you want to avoid this double compiling time you can run ./configure --disable-static which disables building the static library.

 ### Attribution